Btryx/Taskii-Project-Manager/README.md

-# 🗂️ Kanban Task Manager Application
+# 🗂️ Taskii: Project Management app

 A full-stack Kanban-style project and task management application built with Angular, Spring Boot, and MySQL.